Mari Katayama: First solo exhibition in the United States

 From October 2019 to January 2020, Katayama displayed her photography, as well as a textile piece made of twine, pillows, pantyhose, seashells, and her own hair, at the University of Michigan Museum of Art.
-She met with students, as well as spoke through an interpreter as part of the Penny Stamps Speaker Series.
+She spoke through an interpreter as part of the Penny Stamps Speaker Series.
 Her photographs for the show captured her in indoor and outdoor environments to "explore her identity by objectifying her body in her art".
-It was her first solo exhibition in the United States.

 Group exhibitions

 Katayama's work has been shown in multiple group exhibitions, starting with the Gunma Biennale for Young Artists in 2005 when she was 18 years old.

 Her first major arts fair appearance was at the Aichi Triennale 2013, Aichi Arts Center Nagoya.
 Her mixed media installation included found objects, dried flowers, prosthetics, apothecary jars, and photographs, among others.

 In 2016, photographs from you're mine were included in Roppongi Crossing 2016: My Body, Your Voice (僕の身体、あなたの声, Boku no shintai, anata no koe) at Mori Art Museum in Tokyo.
 Her portrait for the exhibition, the theme of which was the human body and gender, featured her in lingerie without her prosthetics.

 The following year, Katayama presented new works created after the birth of her daughter in Photographs of Innocence and of Experience – Contemporary Japanese Photography vol.14 at the Tokyo Photographic Art Museum.

 In 2019, Katayama's work was featured in both the Arsenal and Central Pavilion exhibiting areas of the 58th Venice Biennale, an international art exhibition in Venice, Italy.
 Her work was also presented by Sage Gallery booth at Paris Photo later that year.